-- Does the manufacturer promote off-label drug usage? - Does the manufacturer provide samples, knowing that the samples will be billed to a Federal health care program?
+- Does the manufacturer promote off-label drug usage? - Does the manufacturer knowingly provide samples to entities that bill Federal health care program for them?

 Key Indicators: Potential Sponsor Issues

 - Does the Sponsor encourage/support inappropriate risk adjustment submissions? - Does the Sponsor lead the beneficiary to believe that the cost of benefits is one price, only for the beneficiary to find out that the actual cost is higher? - Does the Sponsor offer cash inducements for beneficiaries to join the plan? - Does the Sponsor use unlicensed agents?